-This happens where a policy or practice is applied equally to everyone but has a disproportionate negative effect on people who share a protected characteristic with you such as age.
+This happens where a criterion, policy or practice is applied equally to everyone but has a disproportionate negative effect on people sharing a protected characteristic, or being associated with a protected characteristic, such as age.
 For example, Jay is 68 years old.
-An optician says anyone can pay for glasses in instalments if they work.
-This disadvantages Jay and other people over State Pension age, who are less likely to work than people under 66 years.
+An optician says you can pay for glasses in instalments if you work.
+This discriminates against Jay and other people over State Pension age, who are less likely to work.